splunk/splunk-connect-for-syslog/docs/architecture/lb/nginx-os.md

 * TLS PROXY protocol support in SC4S is scheduled for implementation.

-Examples for setting up Nginx with the PROXY protocol and DSR are provided below.
+Examples for setting up NGINX with the PROXY protocol and DSR are provided below.
 The Transparent IP method requires complex network configuration.
-For more details, refer to [this Nginx blog post](https://www.f5.com/company/blog/nginx/ip-transparency-direct-server-return-nginx-plus-transparent-proxy).
+For more details, refer to [this NGINX blog post](https://www.f5.com/company/blog/nginx/ip-transparency-direct-server-return-nginx-plus-transparent-proxy).

-## Option 1: Configure Nginx Open Source with the PROXY Protocol
+## Option 1: Configure NGINX with the PROXY Protocol

 ### Advantages:
 - Easy to set up